-Meet this year’s I’m A Celebrity… Get Me Out Of Here! contestants
+Meet this year’s I’m a Celebrity… Get Me Out Of Here! contestants

 This year’s line-up includes three soap actors, a former England player and an Eighties pop star

-ITV has announced the line-up for I’m A Celebrity… Get Me Out Of Here!
-2025 – confirming that two EastEnders actors, a Brit Award-winning rapper and a former Lioness are among the famous faces who will be calling the jungle home.
+Leaves are falling from the trees, the nights are getting colder, and it is officially I’m a Celebrity season – with two EastEnders actors, a Brit Award-winning rapper and a former Lioness are among the famous faces competing in the jungle.

-Sunday night’s launch show will see 10 stars don their jungle gear and head into camp.
-Among them are former Spandau Ballet bassist Martin Kemp, broadcaster Ruby Wax, Emmerdale actor Lisa Riley and her fellow soap star Shona McGarty, who played Whitney Dean in EastEnders.
+The launch show on 16 November saw 10 stars don their jungle gear and head into camp.
+Among the contestants are former Spandau Ballet bassist Martin Kemp, broadcaster Ruby Wax, Emmerdale actor Lisa Riley and her fellow soap star Shona McGarty, who played Whitney Dean in EastEnders.

-Model and radio DJ Kelly Brook, who appeared in last year’s series of Celebrity Race Across the World, will also be heading into the jungle, along with the likes of reality TV veteran Jack Osbourne, ex-England player Alex Scott and rapper Aitch.
+Model and radio DJ Kelly Brook, who appeared in last year’s series of Celebrity Race Across the World, are also appearing, along with the likes of reality TV veteran Jack Osbourne, ex-England player Alex Scott and rapper Aitch.

-The line-up is almost exactly the same as the one that leaked last week – the only difference being the absence of Celebs Go Dating’s Tom Read Williams and TV personality Vogue Williams.
+The line-up is almost exactly the same as the one that leaked before the show kicked off – the only difference being the absence of Celebs Go Dating’s Tom Read Williams and TV personality Vogue Williams.
 However, it is possible that the pair will be late entrants to the camp.

 Meet all of the contestants below…